 If your dog disturbs our guests, we might ask you to find your pet an alternative home but hopefully it won’t come to that.

 You may be asked to confirm that your dog is fully vaccinated too.

 Are dogs welcome at all The QHotels Collection hotels?

 Yes they are.
-The Queens Hotel and Mercure Bristol Holland House have recently opened their doors and rooms to furry guests.
+Mercure Bristol Holland House has recently opened their doors and rooms to furry guests.